divviup/prio-server/terraform/README.md

 # Prio server Terraform module

 This Terraform module manages a [GKE cluster](https://cloud.google.com/kubernetes-engine/docs) which hosts a Prio data share processor.
 We create one cluster and one node pool in each region in which we operate, and then run each PHA's facilitator instance in its own Kubernetes namespace.
-Each facilitator consists of a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) that runs an execution manager.
+Each facilitator consists of a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) that runs a workflow manager.

 You will need these tools: